Baka9k/express-gallery/README.md

-# Anonymous chat web-application built with Node.js
+# Gallery web-application built with Node.js
 This is a self-hosted gallery application.

 ## How to host it on your server